Return of the Jedi: Development

-The screenplay was written by Lawrence Kasdan and Lucas (with uncredited contributions by David Peoples and Marquand), based on Lucas's story.
-Kasdan claims he told Lucas that Return of the Jedi was "a weak title".
-Kazanjian said the same, and the title was changed to Revenge of the Jedi one or two days later.
-The screenplay itself was not finished until rather late in pre-production, well after a production schedule and budget had been created by Kazanjian and Marquand had been hired, which was unusual for a film.
-Instead, the production team relied on Lucas's story and rough draft in order to commence work with the art department.
-When it came time to formally write a shooting script, Lucas, Kasdan, Marquand and Kazanjian spent two weeks in conference discussing ideas; Kasdan used tape transcripts of these meetings to then construct the script.
+The screenplay for Jedi was based on a story by Lucas.
+The script was written by Lucas and Lawrence Kasdan, (Note: The screenplay contains uncredited contributions from Marquand and David Peoples.) who allegedly told Lucas that Return of the Jedi was a weak title.
+Kazanjian echoed Kasdan's concern, and the title was changed to Revenge of the Jedi soon after.
+The screenplay was not finished until late in pre-production, well after a production schedule and a budget had been created, and after Marquand had been hired, which was unusual for a film.
+Instead, the production team relied on Lucas' story and his rough draft of the script to guide their early work.
+When it came time to write a shooting script, Lucas, Kasdan, Marquand and Kazanjian spent two weeks in conference discussing ideas; Kasdan used tape transcripts of these meetings to construct the script.